GPSR in 2026: What the General Product Safety Regulation has brought

 Like GPSR, the GDPR currently scared many companies a few years ago.
 This is related, among other things, to employee privacy.
 Read more about it.

-What products fall under GPSR?
+What products are covered by the GPSR?

 The exceptions, therefore, are: